ricardoemerson/vue-development-extensions-pack/README.md

-# VS Code Vue Development Extensions Pack
+# Vue Development Extensions Pack

-This extension pack packages some useful extensions for Vue development in VS Code.
+This extension package contains useful extensions for working with Vue in visual studio code.

 ### Extensions Included